 Jenny is quoted in “Litigation Department of the Year,” The American Lawyer, January 2008, as a member of Kirkland’s winning Litigation Team for 2007.

-Recognized by Benchmark Litigation as a Future Star in 2019
+Recognized by Benchmark Litigation as a Future Star from 2019–2020

 Recognized as one of the Minority Corporate Counsel Association’s (MCCA) Rainmakers in 2018